Breakeven

 What counts as a good payback period for solar?

-For a cash purchase with the 30% federal ITC, 6–9 years is the typical good range in most US states.
-High-rate states like California, Massachusetts, and Hawaii often see 5–7 year payback.
+For a cash purchase without the federal credit (which ended for installations completed after December 31, 2025), 9 to 13 years is the typical range in most US states at 2026 install prices.
+High-rate states like California, Massachusetts, and Hawaii often see 5 to 8 year payback.

 Should I take a solar loan or pay cash?

-Cash gives the shortest payback and highest total return — you avoid paying interest.
-A loan adds 1–3 years to payback depending on APR, but you keep the 30% federal tax credit and free up cash for other investments.
+Cash gives the shortest payback and highest total return: you avoid paying interest.
+A loan adds 1 to 3 years to payback depending on APR, but keeps your cash free for other investments.

-If your loan rate is below your alternative-investment return (an index fund at 7–10%), the loan can come out ahead on a pure-return basis.
-Leases give up the ITC entirely — total savings over 25 years are typically 40–60% lower than owning.
+If your loan rate is below your alternative-investment return (an index fund at 7 to 10 percent), the loan can come out ahead on a pure-return basis.
+Leases transfer ownership, and any remaining federal credit value, to the leasing company.
+Total savings over 25 years are typically 40 to 60 percent lower than owning.

 What is IRR and why does it matter?

-IRR (internal rate of return) is the annualized return your solar investment generates over its life — comparable to the yield on a stock portfolio or bond.
-A residential system in a sunny, high-rate state often hits 10–14% IRR, which beats most passive investments.
+IRR (internal rate of return) is the annualized return your solar investment generates over its life, comparable to the yield on a stock portfolio or bond.
+Mid-rate states typically land between 7 and 12 percent; a sunny, high-rate state can clear 15 percent.

-IRR is more honest than simple payback because it accounts for the timing of cash flows.
-A system that pays back in year 8 but produces strong savings for 17 more years has a much higher IRR than that 8-year payback number suggests.
+IRR is more useful than simple payback because it accounts for the timing of cash flows.
+A system that pays back in year 10 but produces strong savings for 15 more years has a much higher IRR than that 10-year payback number suggests.

 What is LCOE and how does it compare to my utility rate?